 This capital distribution policy helps balance shareholders' and bondholders' interests and allows for sufficient flexibility by limiting the anticipated total dividends to half of the target payout, a credit positive considering the uncertain market environment.
-It will also help stabilising the bank's CET1 capital ratio during the 2022-2025 period.
 In the challenging macroeconomic context, we expect loan growth to remain subdued in 2024, but risk-weighted assets, which have been actively managed down and optimized, could be adversely impacted by negative risk migration, elevated market and counterparty risks and regulatory model reviews, which could create some volatility around the bank's CET1 ratio target of around 13%.